 Table 8.
 Treatment Complications Observed in Hodgkin Lymphoma Survivors continued...

+Hodgkin lymphoma survivors exposed to doxorubicin or thoracic radiation therapy are at risk for long-term cardiac toxicity.
 The effects of thoracic radiation therapy are difficult to separate from those of anthracyclines because few children undergo thoracic radiation therapy without the use of anthracyclines.
-The pathogenesis of injury differs, however, with radiation primarily affecting the fine vasculature of the heart and anthracyclines directly damaging myocytes.
-Late effects of radiation to the heart include the following:[19,20,21,22]
+The pathogenesis of injury differs, however, with radiation primarily affecting the fine vasculature of the heart, and anthracyclines directly damaging myocytes.[19,20]

 - Delayed pericarditis.

-- Coronary artery disease (CAD).
+- Coronary artery disease.

 - Functional valve injury.

 The risks to the heart are related to the amount of radiation delivered to different depths of the heart, volume and specific areas of the heart irradiated, total and fractional irradiation dose, age at exposure, and latency period.